 A strong undergraduate background in linear algebra (e.g., NYU’s MATH-UA.0140 Linear Algebra), and some familiarity with discrete probability (e.g., NYU’s MATH-UA 235 Probability and Statistics).
 Familiarity with theory of computation (e.g., NYU’s CSCI-UA.0310 Basic Algorithms) would also be useful.
 No background in physics is required.

 - [**Quantum Computation and Quantum Information**](https://www.cs.cmu.edu/~odonnell/quantum18/), by Ryan O'Donnell.
-Fantastic lecture notes.
+Fantastic lecture notes and videos.